A general $q$-series transformation and its applications to multi-sum Rogers-Ramanujan-Slater identities: Introduction

 \item[(ii) (\mbox{cf. \cite[(2.8.2)]{10}})]

-\end{description} \end{yl} No doubt, these two general transformations are essentially different from L. Wang et al's result \eqref{WWWWWW}.
+\end{description} No doubt, these two general transformations are essentially different from L. Wang et al's result \eqref{WWWWWW}.
 Therefore, it is worthwhile to investigate other transformation like \eqref{WWWWWW} in a general setting of $q$-series.
-As a consequence of such motivation, in this paper, by utilizing the classical Pfaff-Saalsch$\ddot{u}$tz summation formula of ${}_3\phi_2$ series (cf. \cite[(II.12)]{10}), we will extend \eqref{WWWWWW} to the following \begin{dl} Let $\left\{A_n\right\}_{n\in \mathbb{Z}}$ be any general sequence being independent of $x$ such that the infinite series below converge absolutely.
+As a consequence of such motivation, in this paper, by utilizing the classical Pfaff-Saalsch$\ddot{u}$tz summation formula of ${}_3\phi_2$ series (cf. \cite[(II.12)]{10})

+we will extend \eqref{WWWWWW} to the following \begin{dl} Let $\left\{A_n\right\}_{n\in \mathbb{Z}}$ be any general sequence such that the infinite series below converge absolutely.
 Then it holds

 \end{dl} Our paper is organized as follows.
-In the next section, we will show Theorem \ref{mainthm} merely by comparing coefficients.
-Section 3 is devoted to transformation formulas for ${}_{r+1}\phi_r$ series derived from \eqref{WWWWWW-00-wg} with emphasis on those for ${}_2\phi_1$ and ${}_3\phi_2$ series.
-Some multi-sum Rogers-Ramanujan-Slater identities are also presented.
+In the next section, we will show Theorem \ref{mainthm} merely by \eqref{phi32}.
+Section 3 is devoted to transformation formulas for ${}_{r+1}\phi_r$ series derived from \eqref{WWWWWW-00-wg} with emphasis on those for both ${}_2\phi_1$ and ${}_3\phi_2$ series.
+As applications, some multi-sum Rogers-Ramanujan-Slater identities are also presented.

-Before proceeding, we should give some remarks on the notation in this article.
+Before proceeding, a bit of explanation on notation is needed here.
 Throughout this paper we will use the standard notation and terminology for $q$-series as in G. Gasper and M. Rahman \cite{10}.
 As customary, the $q$-shifted factorials are